avwx-rest/avwx-engine/docs/av/airsigmet.md

 An AIRMET (Airman's Meteorological Information) is a weather advisory for smaller aircraft or VFR navigation.
 They are divided into:

 - Sierra - IFR conditions like low ceilings and mountain obscuration
-- Tango - turbulance and high surface winds
+- Tango - turbulence and high surface winds
 - Zulu - icing and freezing levels

 Both types share a similar report format and therefore are combined into a single handling class.
 The `Bulletin` and weather type can be used to classify each as a SIGMET or AIRMET for filtering purposes.